Display Solutions for Smart Terminals

 Enhanced visibility configurations

-Brightness and optical options tuned for strong ambient light and consistent readability.
+Brightness and optical options tuned for strong ambient light, storefront conditions and consistent readability.

 Metro station self-service terminal with a large glass-front touchscreen display showing cover glass and touch integration.